ledminh/dualRangeSliderJS/README.md

 # Dual Range Slider JS

-My attempt to create a dual range slider in vanila JS.
+Dual range slider in vanila JS.

+This slider has two handles, left and right.
+User can use mouse to drag these two handles to adjust left and right value.

+## USAGE

+Download file `dualRangeSlideBar.js` in this repo then using `<script>` tag to add it to your html file before your own js file.

-API
+## API

 `createDualRangeSlideBar(options)`